 It’s not just a sprig of herbs, but rather bunches and bunches of them.
 Recently I visited a dear friend in London who asked me to explain what exactly is a bunch of herbs.
 In the US, herbs are sold both in small packages and as large bunches tied together.
 Here’s an example of what a “bunch of herbs” looks like.
 I actually counted them, and there are roughly 100 stems of parsley in this bunch!

-- 1 cup finely chopped fresh cilantro, leaves and softer section of the stem
+- 1 cup coarsely chopped fresh cilantro, leaves and softer section of the stem

-- 1 cup finely chopped fresh parsley, leaves and softer section of the stem
+- 1 cup coarsely chopped fresh parsley, leaves and softer section of the stem

-- 1 cup chopped fresh dill, leaves and softer section of the stem
+- 1 cup coarsley chopped fresh dill, leaves and softer section of the stem

-- 1 cup finely chopped leeks, green and white parts
+- 1 cup finely chopped chives, or scallions or leeks, mixture of green and white part for the scallion or leeks

 - 1 tablespoon fenugreek leaves, dried